DavisStanko/Discord-Bot/README.md

 ### Game Commands

-`!game` is replied to with a list of all the available game commands.
-These commands are used to play games with the bot.
-For example, `!trivia` will send a random trivia question and the bot will wait for a response.
-The bot will then reply with whether the answer was correct or not.
+`!games` is replied to with a list of all the available game commands.
+Users can create a game account with `!start`.

-### Gambling Commands

-`!gamble` is replied to with a list of all the available gambling commands.
-These commands are used to gamble with the bot.
-For example, `!roulette [red|black|green] [amount]` will wager the specified amount on the specified color.
-The bot will then reply with whether the wager was successful or not.

-Users can create a gambling account with `!start`.
 This will create an account with a starting balance.
 The user can then use `!points` to check their balance.
+Games like `!trivia` and `!wordscramble` are give points to the user if they win.
+Users can also gamble their points with commands like `!roulette` and `!slots`.

-### Utility
+### Utility Commands

 `!utility` is replied to with a list of all the available utility commands.
 These commands are used to perform various tasks.
 For example, `!weather [location] [info|now|hour (0-47)|day (0-7)]` will send weather information for the specified location and time.
 The bot will then reply with the requested information.

+### Scheduled ACtions

+`!schedule` is replied to with a list of all of the bot's scheduled actions.
+When configured the weather and news for the locations set by the admin will be sent to a channel set by the admin.

+### Admin Commands

+`!admin` is replied to with a list of all the available admin commands.
+These commands are used to perform various tasks exclusive to the server admin.
+These are used to configure scheduled commands.

 ## License